An ‘adventurous’ trip to Thailand would not be complete without trying one of the country’s exotic snacks: insects. (Eating Insects in Thailand)

-Much like you, I envisioned its tiny legs moving inside my mouth and that it would be disgustingly textured (with some icky juice inside, ugh!)
+Much like you, I envisioned its tiny legs moving inside my mouth.
+I even assumed that it would be disgustingly textured (with some icky juice inside, ugh!)

-But thankfully, such things didn’t happen.
-After a bit of a fight with my mind (mind you, I am personally terrified of these creepy crawlers — holding it with my fingers at that time was already freaking me out!), I finally managed to pop one big cricket into my mouth!
+But thankfully, it was NOT like that.
+After a bit of a mental fight with my mind (mind you, I am personally terrified of these creepy crawlers — holding it with my fingers at that time was already freaking me out!), I finally managed to pop one big cricket into my mouth!

 …Seconds later, I realized that it wasn’t so bad.

-- Slightly spiced – it did NOT taste like chicken which I often find other people saying.
-In fact, it’s really hard to describe the raw taste of these crickets as it is not similar to any existing normal food; it was almost bland.
-However, what you will taste distinctly is the spice that they spray on it which is a mix of soy sauce, salt, and chili (or a mix of salt, pepper, and vinegar)
+- Slightly spiced – it did NOT taste like chicken, a comment that I often find other people saying.
+In fact, it’s really hard to describe the raw taste of these crickets because it is not similar to any existing normal food.
+In fact, it was almost bland.
+However, what you will distinctly taste is the spice that they spray on it which is a mix of soy sauce, salt, and chili (or a mix of salt, pepper, and vinegar)

 Now, would I recommend YOU to try eating insects?
 Absolutely.

-Other than having the bragging rights of having eaten one or a lot (oh yeah!), it’s also a good life and travel experience that you can recall/retell over the years.
+Other than having the bragging rights of having eaten one or a lot, it’s also a good life and travel experience that you can recall/retell over the years.
 Plus, the battle within your wits as you build up the courage to pop one into your mouth can be quite a… refreshing experience.

 This is because you know you want to challenge yourself, you know you want to try it out, but a huge part of you is oozing out so much fear and reluctance — it’s like an inner battle and though it can be nerve-wracking at first, the process as it builds up to the ‘finish’ can be quite fun!